gelso/BigButtonPlay/README.md

 ## 🔧 Important Setup Information

 **Before you start:** To use Google's free YouTube API, a one-time technical setup is required.
 This configuration step needs to be completed by someone with basic technical knowledge (a family member, friend, or tech-savvy person).
-A Gmail account is needed to obtain a free YouTube API key, which must then be copied into the website's configuration page.
+A Gmail account is needed to obtain a free YouTube API key, which must then be copied into the website's configuration page; your API key is stored only in your browser (never on our servers).
 Once configured, the tool becomes completely simple to use for everyone.

 - 📧 **Requirement:** Gmail account
 - ⏱️ **Time:** 5-10 minutes setup